 This principle may seem surprising because the article L615-5 CPI indicates that any person who may act in infringement may request a seizure (and knowing that it is possible to act in infringement with an expired patent provided that there are acts of counterfeit not prescribed).

-A priori, nothing prevents the owner of a foreign patent from applying for an infringement seizure in France to establish proof of acts of infringement (Article 7 of the Directive 2004/48 / EC of April 29, 2004 or article 24 of the Brussels Convention and / or Article 24 of the Lugano Convention).
+A priori, nothing prevents the owner of a foreign patent from being able to request an infringement seizure in France to establish proof of acts of infringement (Article 7 of the Directive 2004/48 / EC of April 29, 2004 or article 24 of the Brussels Convention and / or Article 24 of the Lugano Convention).